Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 ---

 Sort of.
-PlantIT is flexible enough to run nearly any HPC workflow, but the platform is developed primarily for phenomics.
+PlantIT is flexible enough to run any container-friendly code, but is intended for and suited to phenomics workloads.
 If you're looking to do genomics, a tool like [CoGe](https://genomevolution.org/CoGe/) or [easyGWAS](https://easygwas.ethz.ch/) may be a better fit.

 <br>

-### Do we really need another workflow management system?
+### Is PlantIT a workflow management system?

 ---